• Sari Hannila headshot

 Biography

 Dr. Hannila is originally from Sudbury, Ontario.
-She received her bachelor of science degree in life sciences from Queen’s University in 1999 followed by a PhD in anatomy and cell biology at Queen’s under the supervision of Dr. Michael Kawaja.
+She received her Bachelor of Science degree in Life Sciences from Queen’s University in 1999 followed by a PhD in Anatomy and Cell Biology at Queen’s under the supervision of Dr. Michael Kawaja.

 Prior to joining UM in 2010, Dr. Hannila worked as a postdoctoral fellow in the laboratory of Dr. Marie T. Filbin at Hunter College in New York City.

-She is currently an associate professor of human anatomy and cell science at UM and an associate member of the Spinal Cord Research Centre.
-She also serves as director of outreach for the Manitoba Neuroscience Network and was nominated for CBC Manitoba’s Future 40 in 2017 in recognition of her outreach activities.
+She is a distinguished educator who has received eight teaching awards from the Manitoba Medical Students' Association.
+From 2014-2023, she served as director of outreach for the Manitoba Neuroscience Network and in 2017, she was nominated for CBC Manitoba’s Future 40 in recognition of her outreach activities.

 Her work has been published in journals such as the Neuroscientist, Experimental Neurology, the Journal of Biological Chemistry and the Journal of Neuroscience.